nttde/dnac_pnp/docs/source/installation.rst

 Dependencies
 ------------

 This package requires a configuration file in either ``.yaml`` or ``yml`` format.
 The look up priority for the configuration file is as following-

 1. <user_home_directory>/.<package_name>/configs/config.yaml (``Window/Linux/MacOS``)
 2. <current_working_directory>/.<package_name>/configs/config.yaml (``Windows/Linux/MacOS``)
 3. /etc/<package_name>/configs/config.yaml (``Linux/MacOS``)

 If ``config.yaml`` doesn't exists in one of these locations, the program will NOT run.
 So, to create the configuration file, please use -

 **Windows**

 Windows system by default doesn't allow creation of ``.`` prefixed directory from GUI, so use the following -

 - Open `cmd` and change the directory to the ``home`` folder of the user
 - Run ``mkdir .dnac_pnp``
 - Run ``cd .dnac_pnp``
 - Run ``mkdir configs``
+- Run ``mkdir catalog``
+- Run ``cd configs``

 Now that the ``.`` prefixed directory is created, use the GUI to add a file in ``configs`` directory named ``config.yaml``.
 Once the file is created, open the file and add the following lines according to your preference -

 .. code-block:: yaml